ericwkim1/crypto_market_analysis/README.md

 Before running this script, ensure you have the following:

+1. **CUDA Toolkit**: Version 11.0 or higher installed on your system.
+2. **NVIDIA GPU**: With Compute Capability compatible with CUDA 11.0 (e.g., Pascal, Volta, or newer architectures).
-1. **Python 3.6+ installed**
+3. **Python 3.6+ installed**
-2. Required libraries:
+4. Required libraries:
    - NumPy
    - Pandas
+   - TensorFlow
    - Matplotlib
    - Scipy
    - Statsmodels
    - Requests

-3. Access to a MySQL database or configuration for one
+5. Access to a MySQL database or configuration for one

-4. API keys (if required for data fetching)
+6. CoinGecko API keys

 ## Installation